Saccharide/healthshare/README.md

 	cd blockchain       # replace ACCOUNT_0 in test.py with one of the 10 accounts above python test.py      # should show all testcases passed

-Refer to blockchain/test.py for more on sample usage.
+Refer to blockchain/test.py for more on sample usage, and https://github.com/Saccharide/playing-with-truffle for information on the development process.

 ## Design and Example Scenario